Auginte/go-monitoring/README.md

 ------

 Currently everything is tested manually: on Ubuntu and Amazon AMI.
+Only small part of tests are used only to check, if it compiles.

 Before committing please run `scripts/code-quality.sh`, so there will be less discussions "between tabs vs spaces"